zilaeric/asyrp-extension/blogpost.md

   </tr>
 </table>

-To quantitatively appreciate the performance of the Asyrp model, we reproduce the evaluation they conducted and compute the Directional CLIP score for the same three in-domain attributes (smiling, sad, tanned) and two unseen-domain attributes (Pixar, Neanderthal) on a set of 100 images per attribute from the CelebA-HQ dataset.
-The available repository does not provide code for implementing neither of the evaluation metrics, which leads to also not knowing which 100 images from the dataset were considered when computing the scores.
-We took the first 100 images and the comparative results can be seen in Table 1.
-We did not implement the segmentation consistency score, as we showed in the Evaluation Diffusion Models section that it has shortcomings, but we computed the FID score that is more meaningful in the case of image editing.
+To appreciate the performance of Asyrp quantitatively, we reproduce evaluation results originally presented in \[8, Table 4\] and compute the directional CLIP score for the same three in-domain attributes ("smiling", "sad", "tanned") and two unseen-domain attributes ("pixar", "neanderthal") on a set of 100 images from the test set.
+The original code does not implement either of the evaluation metrics or experiments, meaning we do not know which images were used for the calculations.
+We choose to take the first 100 images in terms of image IDs.
+The results are reported in Table 2.
+Contrary to the original authors, we supply standard deviations showing that the results are quite unstable.
+More importantly, there are clear differences in the achieved results that we cannot easily explain.
+Nevertheless, we observe a stable trend of higher scores when lowering the editing strength to half as expected because of the decreased impact on $\Delta I$.

 <table align="center">
 	<tr align="center">